nupur748827/delta-demo/README.md

 # delta-demo
-This is demo for Git and Github class
+This is demo for Git and Github class.

+# Teacher
+Shradha Khapra

+# Student
+Delta Student